 But softkill measures are not always successful.
-With the proliferation of cheap hand-held soviet anti-tank weapons, the wide implementation of High Explosive Anti-Tank warheads and advanced smoothbore guns greatly increasing the armor-penetration power of tanks’ main armament, increasing armour thicknesses to withstand any threat is impractical.
+With the proliferation of cheap hand-held anti-tank weapons, the wide implementation of High Explosive Anti-Tank warheads, and advanced smoothbore guns greatly increasing the armor-penetration power of tanks’ main armament, armor that can withstand any threat becomes impractical.
 This is where hardkill measures come into play.
 They opperate shortly before a warhead/missile hits its target.
 The hardkill measure in general physically affects the incoming warhead/missile by means of either blast and/or fragment action.
 Designers have started augmenting armour plates with the use of explosive reactive armour, or ERA, and rocket defense systems, such as the Russian-designed ARENA, or the Israeli TROPHY .
 To enhance the plates themselves, they have started replacing classic alloys with denser metals such as depleted uranium, or composite materials.

-Armour layout follows the design principles tried and tested during World War II: armour is thickest at the front of the vehicle, thinner on the sides and rear, with the turret roof, bottom and top of the hull being only lightly armoured.
-Plates are also inclined at steep angles to increase the thickness that an incoming shell has to penetrate through, and to promote shell ricochets.
+Armour layout follows the design principles tried and tested during World War II: armour is thickest at the front of the vehicle, thinner on the sides and rear.
+The turret roof, bottom and top of the hull are only lightly armoured.
+Plates are also inclined at steep angles to increase the thickness that an incoming shell has to penetrate through, and to encourage shell ricochets.

 Vehicles also operate with close support by infantry and IFVs to protect them from enemy soldiers trying to attack the weaker side armour with hand-held anti-tank weapons, and to screen for mines and IEDs.

 Throughout World War II, tanks employed rifled guns.
-The grooves in the barrel made the shell spin during flight, increasing its stability mid-flight and accuracy of fire.
-The rifling however requires the usage of a slightly oversized projectile that eats into the grooves, and a part of the propellant’s power is lost by the large friction this causes.
+The grooves in the barrel made the shell spin during flight, increasing its stability and accuracy of fire.
+The rifling however requires the usage of a slightly oversized projectile that eats into the grooves, and a part of the propellant’s power is lost by the large friction this produces.
 Smoothbore guns lend themselves better to the firing of sabot rounds, and show less wear after multiple firing.
-The smaller diameter, higher velocity and higher density of the alloy of the shells allows for a huge advance in penetration power.
+The smaller diameter, higher velocity, and higher density of the alloys in these shells allows for a huge advance in penetration power.

-Smoothbore tank guns were first developed by Soviet engineers in the 1960s, namely the 2A46 125 mm gun, with the western reply, the Rheinmetall 120 mm gun, being developed in 1974 in west Germany.
+Smoothbore tank guns were first developed by Soviet engineers in the 1960s with the 2A46 125 mm gun.
+The western reply, the Rheinmetall 120 mm gun, was developed in 1974 in West Germany.
 Variations of the guns are still in use in by NATO members and former Warsaw Pact countries.
 The primary ammunition types in use today are high explosive fragmentation (HEF) rounds, high explosive anti-tank (HEAT), and armour piercing fin-stabilised discarding sabot rounds.
 Some guns allow the use of guided missiles instead of conventional rounds, such as the Israeli-produced LAHAT.